INSURANCE TECH

 How this moves forward

-I would define a metric that can signal value before purchase data accumulates.
+I would define a proxy metric that can signal value before purchase data accumulates.

 Module engagement — whether users read, expand, or interact with the transparency callout — would be instrumented from day one.
 A high read-through rate with low abandonment on that step would suggest early signal that the content is building the right context, not creating friction.